 Health Navigator editorial team

-Information on the Health Navigator website is produced and maintained by a team with expertise in medicine, nursing, pharmacy, nutrition, writing, editing, communications and information technology development.
+Information on the Health Navigator website is produced and maintained by a team with expertise in medicine, nursing, pharmacy, nutrition, psychology, laboratory technology, human physiology, writing, editing, communications and information technology development.

 Dr Janine Bycroft is a medically qualified doctor who trained through Otago University, qualified in 1990 and has since done further training with:

-- specialist qualifications in general practice (family medicine) (FRNZCGP 2005)
+- specialist qualifications in general practice (family medicine; FRNZCGP, 2005)

-- post graduate diplomas in obstetrics and gynaecology (women's health), and paediatrics (children) (University of Auckland 2004)
+- post-graduate diplomas in obstetrics and gynaecology (women's health), and paediatrics (children; University of Auckland, 2004)

-- Master's degree in public health (First class honours) (University of Auckland, 2005).
+- Master's degree in public health (First class honours; University of Auckland, 2005).

 Complaints & compliments – we take your ideas seriously